getachewhundera/weekend-redux-feedback-loop/INSTRUCTIONS.md

 ### SETUP

 Create your database and tables using the provided `data.sql` file.
-Start the server.
+Start the server. //done

 ```
-npm install
+npm install//DONE
 npm run server
 ```